Sugar feeds cancer is an oversimplification and is simply not true…

 Researchers are working to understand the differences in energy usage in cancers compared with healthy cells and trying to exploit them to develop better treatments (including the interesting but far from proven drug DCA (dichloroacetate)).

-But all this doesn’t mean that sugar from cakes, sweets and other sugary foods specifically feeds cancer cells, as opposed to any other type of carbohydrate.
-Our body doesn’t pick and choose which cells get what fuel.
-It converts pretty much all the carbs we eat to glucose, fructose and other simple sugars, and they get taken up by tissues when they need energy.
+But all this doesn’t mean that sugar from cakes, sweets and other sugary foods specifically feeds cancer cells, as opposed to any other type of carbohydrate. is ivermectin otc Our body doesn’t pick and choose which cells get what fuel. can i take ivermectin after food It converts pretty much all the carbs we eat to glucose, fructose and other simple sugars, and they get taken up by tissues when they need energy.

 While it’s very sensible to limit sugary foods as part of an overall healthy diet and to avoid putting on weight, that’s a far cry from saying that sugary foods specifically feed cancer cells.
 Both the ‘acidic diet’ and ‘sugar feeds cancer’ myths distort sensible dietary advice – of course, nobody is saying that eating a healthy diet doesn’t matter when it comes to cancer.
 But dietary advice must be based on nutritional and scientific fact.
 When it comes to offering diet tips to reduce cancer risk, research shows that the same boring healthy eating advice still holds true.
 Fruit, vegetables, fibre, white meat and fish are good.
 Too much fat, salt, sugar, red or processed meat and alcohol are less so.

 Do not believe everything you read online.
 Even this article!
 Dangerous claims are made online everyday and especially plausible sounding ones slip through the cracks of critical thinking and objectivity.

 Tune in this space for more articles about health and general topics of interest from Ulink Assist.